LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/validation-attributes.rst

 Omitting either of these means that no min or max will be applied for the field.
 For our ``Description`` field, leaving off ``[Required]`` makes this field optional.

-Each of our attributes also receives a ``ErrorMessage`` parameter, which provides a user-friendly message to display to the user if the particular validation rule fails.
+Each of our attributes also receives an ``ErrorMessage`` parameter, which provides a user-friendly message to display to the user if the particular validation rule fails.
 We will see how to display these in a view a bit later.

 Next, we add a new property to store a contact email for each event.